Amardeep99/UDI-backend/README.md

 The API uses standard HTTP response codes to indicate the success or failure of requests:

 - 200: OK - The request was successful
-- 400: Bad Request - The request was invalid or cannot be served
+- 400: Bad Request - The request was invalid, has invalid date format, or cannot be served
 - 404: Not Found - The requested resource does not exist
 - 500: Internal Server Error - The server encountered an unexpected condition

 Error responses will include a message providing more details about the error.
+Specific validation includes:
+- Date validation: Dates must be in "YYYY-MM-DD" format and must be in the future
+- Duplicate checks: Cannot create multiple applications for the same DNumber
+- Reference validation: Cannot create a form for a reference that already has one

 ## Rate Limiting